Department of Numbers

 Madison, Wisconsin Unemployment

-The BLS reported that the unemployment rate for Madison fell 0.1 percentage points in December 2011 to 5.3%.
-For the same month, the metro unemployment rate was 1.8 percentage points lower than the Wisconsin rate.
-The unemployment rate in Madison peaked in July 2009 at 6.5% and is now 1.2 percentage points lower.
-From a post peak low of 5.1% in April 2011, the unemployment rate has now grown by 0.2 percentage points.
+The BLS reported that the unemployment rate for Madison fell 0.1 percentage points in March 2023 to 1.9%.
+For the same month, the metro unemployment rate was 0.6 percentage points lower than the Wisconsin rate.
+The unemployment rate in Madison peaked in April 2020 at 11.1% and is now 9.2 percentage points lower.
 You can also compare Madison unemployment with unemployment in other cities.

 Unemployment Rate: Madison, Wisconsin, National